richardcpeterson/multiselect/README.md

 </pre></code>

 ## History ##

+### 10/18/2011 ###
+Merged the following contributions from NateEag:

+* Removed trailing whitespace.
+* Prevent multi-clicks from duplicating items.
+* Add option to set which side the selected items are shown on.
+* Add public method for dynamically adding options.
+* Fix a one-pixel error in size calculations.

 ### 9/22/2011 ###
 * Added "DragToAdd" option that can turn off support for dragging to add.
 Since you currently can't drag to remove.